TruebitProtocol/truebit-eth/README.md

 ```bash
 ~/Library/Ethereum/keystore
 ```
-The `--chainid` for Görli is still 5, and the `--chainid` for mainnet is still 1.
+The `--chainid` for mainnet is still 1.

-In MacOS, a startup cheatsheet for Görli testnet might look something like this.

 For Ethereum mainnet, it might look like this:
 ```bash